Weatherford College: Student housing

-In the fall of 2003, Weatherford College opened a new on-campus student community known Coyote Village.
-A unique alternative to traditional dormitory living, the facility features apartment-style two- and four-bedroom suites for 280 students.
-Construction began in 2022 on a new resident hall on campus.
+In the fall of 2003, Weatherford College opened a new, on-campus, student community known Coyote Village.
+A unique alternative to traditional dormitory living, the facility features apartment-style, two- and four-bedroom suites for 280 students.
+Construction began in 2022 on a new residence hall on campus.

-In the fall of 2024 Durant Hall was opened.
-This 118 room facility maintains four bedroom suites similar to Coyote Village.
-Named after long time Weatherford College supporters Vickie and Jerry Durant, this building is noteworthy for its Western ski lodge like decor including floor to ceiling fireplaces and elkhorn chandeliers.
+In the fall of 2024, Durant Hall was opened.
+This 118-room facility maintains four-bedroom suites similar to Coyote Village.
+Named after long-time Weatherford College supporters Vickie and Jerry Durant, this building is noteworthy for its Western ski lodge-like decor, including floor-to-ceiling fireplaces and elkhorn chandeliers.